Weekend Getaways

 Fuel up with a hearty lunch.
 (Photo: Marriott International)

 Once you’ve maxed out on sun and sand, head over to Marina Cabo San Lucas for lunch with a view.
-The extensive menu at Solomon’s Landing has a handful of American favorites, but the seafood-centric Mexican dishes — scallop-mango ceviche! shrimp-stuffed chiles rellenos! — really shine.
+Angler’s Landing is the place to be for fresh-caught seafood and Baja’s classic dishes.

-After lunch enjoy Luxury Avenue with a bit of shopping — you’ll find boutiques stocking fine cigars and tequila, artisanal crafts and high-end apparel, and down at the marina, the Sergio Bustamante gallery is a must-see.
+After lunch, enjoy a stroll down Luxury Avenue, where you’ll find boutiques stocking fine cigars and tequila, artisanal crafts, and high-end apparel.
+Back at the marina, the Sergio Bustamante Gallery is also a must-see for sculptures, paintings, and jewelry.

 Sunday: Embrace the Culture and Cuisine of Historic San José del Cabo